Skip To Content Skip To Footer

 Health care and Medicare fraud are also widespread in Florida, due to the large number of retirees that make up the state’s population.
 Every day, the newspapers are full of articles about people being convicted of defrauding the health care system or taking advantage of our Medicare system.
 For example, a federal jury convicted a Florida health care executive of what prosecutors described as $1 billion in Medicare fraud schemes, as reported by the Associated Press.
 According to the article, he was allegedly paying kickbacks and bribes to doctors, so they would refer patients to his business.

 If you are aware of this or any other type of fraud, whether you are the victim yourself or not, then you may be able to sue for unfair business practices resulting from fraud.
 Even if you were not the victim yourself, there are often monetary rewards for reporting these claims.
-This is called a whistleblower claim, and there are very specific steps you must follow in order to bring the claim.
+This is called a whistleblower claim, and there are very specific steps you must follow to bring the claim.
 Contact our unfair business practices lawyers today to learn more about how we can help you if you have discovered a fraudulent scheme.
 Click here to learn more about whistleblower and qui tam claims.

 Elderly Fraud

 The elderly are particularly targeted by fraudsters, and they often are the most harmed.
 If you have been injured by someone making false representations, you can contact our unfair business practices lawyers to help get the legal advice you need.
 You can also call the AARP Fraud Watch Network Helpline and look at their website for more help.
-According to AARP, common signs of fraud include:

 • Receiving a call asking for money or personal information like your social security number